silverwind/droppy/README.md

 ````

 ###General options
 - `port`: The port to listen on.
+Can take an array of ports.
 - `host`: The host address to listen on.
-Can take an Array of hosts.
+Can take an array of hosts.
 - `debug`: Skip resource minification and enable automatic CSS reloading when the source files change.
 - `useTLS`: Whether the server should use SSL/TLS encryption.
 - `useSPDY`: Enables the SPDYv3 protocol.
 Depends on `useTLS`.